etijskens/wetppr/docs/chapter-3.md

-EXAS# Chapter 3 - Optimize first, then parallelize
+# Chapter 3 - Optimize first, then parallelize

 ## When to parallelize, and what to do first...